mrichinfinite/faulty/README.md

 # faulty
 Bot that sends a message to a Webex space when a new fault is detected in an ACI fabric.

+*This is a work in progress and by no means a finished product.
+If you have any ideas or suggestions, please let me know by submitting an Issue.

 Instructions on how to create your own bot:

 1. Navigate to developer.webex.com and sign in.